blbadger/blbadger.github.io/additivity-order.md

 ### White and fractional noise

 Noise may signify the presence of sound, or it may mean any observation that is not classified as a signal.
 Both meanings are applicable here.
 White noise is defined as being frequency-independent: over time, neither low nor high frequencies are more likely to be observed than the other.
 Fractional noise is defined here as any noise that is inversely frequency-dependent: lower frequency signal occurs more often than higher frequency signal.
-Inverse frequency noise is also called pink or $1/f$ noise, and Brown noise any noise that has $1/f^n$ for $n > 0$.
+Inverse frequency noise is also called pink or $1/f$ noise.

 White noise is unpredictable, and 'purely' random: one cannot predict the frequency or intensity of a future signal any better than by chance.
 But because fractional noise decays in total intensity with an increase in frequency, this type of noise is not completely random (meaning that it is somewhat predictable).
-Consider one specific type of fractional noise, Brown noise, which for our purpose is characterized by a $\frac{1}{f^n}, \; n > 1$ frequency vs. intensity spectrum.
+Consider one specific type of fractional noise, Brown noise, which for our purpose is characterized by a $\frac{1}{f^n}, \; n > 0$ frequency vs. intensity spectrum.
 This is the noise that results from Brownian motion (hence the name).
 It may come as no surprise that another way to generate this noise is to integrate (sum) white noise, as the section above argues that Brownian motion itself acts to integrate random thermal motion.

 As noted by [Mandelbrot](https://books.google.com/books/about/The_Fractal_Geometry_of_Nature.html?id=0R2LkE3N7-oC) and [Bak](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.59.381), fractional noise results from fractal objects as they change over time.
 Brownian noise coming from Brownian motion is simply a special case of this more general phenomenon: Brownian motion traces out fractal paths.
 These paths are self-similar in that very small sections of the path resemble much larger sections, not that smaller portions exactly match the whole as is the case for certain geometric fractals.
 This type of self-similarity is sometmies called statistical self-similarity, and is intimately linked to the property this motion exhibits of being nowhere-differentiable.
 For more about fractals, see [here](/fractal-geometry.md).